chipperdrew/talkEdu/README.rst

 TODO:
 =============
+#) For akismet -- Save (but don't display) the comment.
+Add akismet for posts
 #) Add Learn More page
 #) Do something to prevent comment spam
 #) Change the name outsider to ????